drduh/macOS-Security-and-Privacy-Guide/README.md

 You can also generate passwords, even memorable ones, using **Keychain Access** password assistant, or a command line equivalent like [anders/pwgen](https://github.com/anders/pwgen).

 Keychains are encrypted with a [PBKDF2 derived key](https://en.wikipedia.org/wiki/PBKDF2) and are a _pretty safe_ place to store credentials.
-See also [Breaking into the OS X keychain](http://juusosalonen.com/post/30923743427/breaking-into-the-os-x-keychain).
 Also be aware that Keychain [does not encrypt](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/118) the names corresponding to password entries.

 Alternatively, you can manage an encrypted passwords file yourself with GnuPG (see [drduh/Purse](https://github.com/drduh/Purse) and [drduh/pwd.sh](https://github.com/drduh/pwd.sh) for example).

 In addition to passwords, ensure eligible online accounts, such as GitHub, Google accounts, banking, have [two factor authentication](https://en.wikipedia.org/wiki/Two-factor_authentication) enabled.

-[Yubikey](https://www.yubico.com/products/yubikey-hardware/) offers affordable hardware tokens.
+[Yubikey](https://www.yubico.com/products/) offers affordable hardware tokens.
 See [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) and [trmm.net/Yubikey](https://trmm.net/Yubikey).
 One of two Yubikey's slots can also be programmed to emit a long, static password (which can be used in combination with a short, memorized password, for example).

 In Addition to Login and other PAMs, you can use Yubikey to secure your login and sudo, here is a pdf guide from [Yubico](https://www.yubico.com/wp-content/uploads/2016/02/Yubico_YubiKeyMacOSXLogin_en.pdf).
 Yubikey are a bit pricey, there is cheaper alternative, but not as capable, [U2F Zero](https://www.u2fzero.com/).
-Here is a great guide to [set it up](https://microamps.gibsjose.com/u2f-authentication-on-os-x/)

 ## Backup